andersonberg/blog/content/learning-how-to-learn.md

 summary: Learning How to Learn presentation
 image: images/data_analysis.jpg

 A few months ago I attended a course at Coursera called "Learning how to learn".
-They show some theories and techiques to understand how our brain and memory works.
-Their tips are good not only for learning, but also for creativity and our daily tasks.
-In this post, I want to show the topics I found more important and hope you can also apply some of them in your daily life.
+They show some **mental tools** to help you study and memorize stuff.
+Also, they show **theories** and **techiques** to understand how our brain and memory works.
+Their tips are good not only for learning, but I also found useful for **creativity** and **daily tasks**.
+In this presentation, I want to show the topics I found more important and hope you can also apply some of them in your daily life.

 ## Tackle procrastination

-The most important tip is to avoid procrastination.
+The most important tip is to **avoid procrastination**.

 We often procrastinate about things that make us feel a little **uncomfortable** or **unhappy**.
 When you have to do something you rather not to, your brain looks for a way to stop that feeling by switching your attention to a more **pleasant** activity.